 This is all selective moral outrage.

-I'll give you an example of all this, and then we're going to go over this in a lot of detail here.
+And then we're going to go over this in a lot of detail here.

-You know, I think that a really good job of analyzing this, because it's hard when you're on a day like today, when you're absorbing so much information, you're coming on the air, you're trying to do it.
+You know, I think that a really good job of analyzing this because it's hard when you're on a day like today, when you're absorbing so much information, you're coming on the air, you're trying to do it.

 You know, sometimes simple is better.